maitra-dipankar/astrotherm/README.md

     > sudo modprobe v4l2loopback

+- Find out which device v4l2 will use.
+Typically this is the last/latest entry in /dev/video*.
+For example, assume we are using /dev/video2.

  - Plug in the camera.
 Keep the lens covered as you start the software:

-    > sudo astrotherm
+    > sudo astrotherm /dev/video2

     The software will read NDARKS frames (as defined in main.c) for its automatic calibration.
 It will also dump these dark frames as FITS images.
-    After that is complete, you may remove the lens cap, open /dev/video0 in your video player of choice, E.g.
+    After that is complete, you may remove the lens cap, open /dev/video2 in your video player of choice, E.g.

-    > vlc v4l2:///dev/video0
+    > vlc v4l2:///dev/video2

     or

-    > mplayer tv://device=/dev/video
+    > mplayer tv://device=/dev/video2

     to watch live stream video from the camera.

- - While the live stream video is displayed on vlc or mplayer go to the terminal where you typed 'sudo astrotherm'.
+ - While the live stream video is displayed on vlc or mplayer go to the terminal where you typed 'sudo astrotherm /dev/video2'.
    Pressing s or S will save the instantaneous frame as a FITS image.
 The name of the FITS will be the UTC time at that moment.